x3omdax/PenBox/README.md

 # penbox
 A tool that has all the tools , penetration tester's repo our hope is in the last version we will have evry script that a hacker needs :)

+# Requirements

+* Python 2
+* sudoer